engelhard-lab/reading-group/README.md

 # Reading Group for the ML in Practice Lab
 *PI Matthew Engelhard*

-Our focus is on machine learning papers relevant to the modeling of high-dimensional clinical data.
+Our focus is on machine learning methods relevant to modeling high-dimensional clinical data and using such data to inform clinical practice.

 ## Upcoming Presentations